 Location: 3735 Capilano Rd, North Vancouver, BC V7R 4J1

 The suspension bridge is 450 feet (137 metres) across and 230 feet (70m) above the Capilano River.
 The attraction also includes several totems and an elevated winding walk through the forest.

 The name Capilano was derived from the Squamish Nation and means “beautiful river” – Kia’palano.
 Their gift store is a nice place to spend some dollars and go over budget, which is exactly what I did.

-Parking can be difficult around this park, so consider coming with the free shuttle service from Downtown Vancouver or take public transit if you plan on visiting during the peak hours.
+Parking can be difficult around this park, so consider coming with the free shuttle service from Downtown Vancouver or taking public transit if you plan on visiting during peak hours.